-20. CAPITAL MANAGEMENT
+20. Capital management

 The Company's objective is to maintain a capital base so as to maintain investor, creditor and market confidence and sustain future development of the business.
-Management defines capital as the Company's common share

-21. EARNINGS BY BUSINESS SEGMENT
+Management defines capital as the Company's common share capital and retained earnings.
+FNFLP has a minimum capital requirement as stipulated by its bank credit facility.
+The agreement limits the debt under bank indebtedness together with the unsecured notes to four times FNFLP's equity.
+As at December 31, 2021, the ratio was 2.21:1 [2020 - 1.77:1].
+The Company was in compliance with the bank covenant throughout the year.